Château Grand Corbin-Despagne Saint-Emilion 2016 - Grand Cru Classé BIO

 Wine rated (2018 guide) 94/100 (Jonathan Choukroun Chicheportiche)

-The nose is elegant, fruity, racy, and offers a lovely delicacy and intensity.
-It reveals notes of fleshy blackberry, crushed black berries and, more subtly, fleshy blueberry, combined with hints of strawberry, toast, and touches of minty licorice, almond, very discreet hints of vanilla, and a subtle hint of sweet blond tobacco.
-The palate is fruity, delicate, balanced, harmonious, well-structured and offers good definition, lovely finesse, power, a tangy texture and a little juiciness.
-On the palate, this wine expresses notes of fleshy blackberry, crushed blackcurrant and, more subtly, fleshy strawberry, combined with delicate hints of almond, toast, violet, vanilla and a subtle hint of chocolate (in the background).
+The nose is elegant, fruity, and refined, offering a lovely delicacy as well as intensity.
+It features notes of juicy blackberry, crushed dark berries, and hints of juicy blueberry, combined with touches of strawberry and toast, as well as hints of minty licorice, almond, very subtle hints of vanilla, and a subtle hint of sweet blond tobacco.
+The palate is fruity, delicate, balanced, harmonious, and well-structured, offering good definition, lovely finesse, power, a tangy backbone, and a touch of juiciness.
+On the palate, this wine expresses notes of fleshy blackberry, crushed blackcurrant, and, more subtly, fleshy strawberry, combined with delicate hints of almond, toast, violet, vanilla, and a subtle hint of chocolate (in the background).
 The tannins are elegant and delicately firm.
 Good length.

 Customer rating